Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 `contract` object **can** contain the following fields:

-- `name`: A string, defining a signature of the model, which should be used to calculate request.
+- `name`: A string defining the signature of the model that should be used to process requests.

 #### Field object

 `field` object **must** contain the following fields:

 - `shape`: Either a string or a list of integers, defining the shape of your data.
-If shape is defined as a list of integers it can have `-1` value at the very beginning of the list indicating that this field has an arbitrary number of "entities". `-1` cannot be put anywhere aside from the beginning of the list.
-If shape is defines as a string, it can only be "scalar".
+If shape is defined as a list of integers, it can have `-1` value at the very beginning of the list, indicating that this field has an arbitrary number of "entities". `-1` cannot be put anywhere aside from the beginning of the list.
+If shape is defined as a string, it can only be "scalar".
-- `type`: A string, defining the type of your data.
+- `type`: A string defining the type of data.

 `field` object **can** contain the following fields: